luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ![](docs/diff2D_expl.png)

 A simple way to solve nonlinear diffusion, BUT:
-- given the explicit nature of the scheme we have a restricitve limitation on the maximal allowed time step (subject to the CFL stability condition):
+- given the explicit nature of the scheme we have a restrictive limitation on the maximal allowed time step (subject to the CFL stability condition):
   ```md
   dt = minimum(min(dx, dy)^2 ./inn(H).^npow./4.1)
   ```
-- there might be loss of accuracy since we use an explicit scheme for a nonlienar problem.
+- there might be loss of accuracy since we use an explicit scheme for a nonlinear problem.

 So now you may ask: can we use an implicit algorithm to ensure nonlinear accuracy, side-step the CFL-condition, control the (physically motivated) time steps `dt` _**and**_ keep it "matrix-free" ?